Boris55555/Sexy-Launcher/README.md

 ## Installation

 1. Download the latest `app-release.apk` from the [Releases](https://github.com/Boris55555/Sexy-Launcher/releases) section.
-2. Install it on your Mudita Kompakt or other e-ink device.
+2. Install it on your Mudita Kompakt.
 3. Set Sexy Launcher as your default home application in the device settings.

 ## Usage

-*   **Settings (Control Panel)**: Long press an empty space on the home screen or double-tap the cat icon if the screen is locked.
+*   **Settings (Control Panel)**: Long press an empty space on the home screen or access via Control Panel from apps section.
 *   **All Apps**: Press the dedicated button on the right edge of the home screen.
-*   **Add/Edit Note**: Press the quill icon (+) on the right side in Sexy Mode.
+*   **Add/Edit Note**: Press the quill icon on the right side in Sexy Mode.
 *   **App Actions**: Long press any app in the app list to rename or uninstall.

 ## License